-- 1. All applicants are required to pay a nonrefundable fee of \$5,040 at the submission of the preliminary application.
-This fee covers the cost of the market study or physical needs assessment and a \$1,040 preliminary application processing fee (which will be assessed for every electronic application submitted).
+- 1. All applicants are required to pay a nonrefundable fee of \$5,260 at the submission of the preliminary application.
+This fee covers the cost of the market study or physical needs assessment and a \$1,060 preliminary application processing fee (which will be assessed for every electronic application submitted).
 The Agency may charge additional fee(s) to cover the cost of direct contracting with other providers (such as appraisers). - 2.
-All applicants are required to pay a nonrefundable processing fee of \$1,040 upon submission of the full application. - 3.
-Entities receiving 9% credit awards are required to pay a nonrefundable allocation fee equal to the greater of: - (a) 0.52% of the project's total eligible basis or, - (b) seventy-five hundred dollars (\$7,500).
+All applicants are required to pay a nonrefundable processing fee of \$1,060 upon submission of the full application. - 3.
+Entities receiving 9% credit awards are required to pay a nonrefundable allocation fee equal to the greater of: - (a) 0.52% of the project's total qualified basis (line 58 on the Project Development Costs page) or, - (b) seventy-five hundred dollars (\$7,500).

 The allocation fee must be paid to the Agency upon the earlier of return of the reservation letter or carryover allocation agreement.
-Failure to return the required documentation and fee by the date specified may result in cancellation of the tax credit reservation.
-The fee for entities receiving tax-exempt bond volume is specified in Appendix G.
+Failure to return the required documentation (such as ownership entity information) and fee by the date specified may result in cancellation of the tax credit reservation.
+The fee for entities receiving tax-exempt bond volume is specified in $\bf Appendix~\bf G$.

-4. If expenses for legal services are incurred by the Committee or Agency to correct mistakes of the Owner which jeopardize use of the tax credits, such legal costs will be paid by the Owner in the amount charged to the Agency or the Committee.

-5. The Agency will not process applications or other documentation relating to any Principal who has an outstanding balance of fees owed.
+- 4. If expenses for legal services are incurred by the Committee or Agency to correct mistakes of the Owner which jeopardize use of the tax credits, such legal costs will be paid by the Owner in the amount charged to the Agency or the Committee. - 5.
+The Agency will not process applications or other documentation relating to any Principal who has an outstanding balance of fees owed.

-NOTE: The nonrefundable processing fee will be increased by two percent (2%) each year after 2002.
+NOTE: The nonrefundable processing fee will be increased by two percent (2%) each year.